RoMcGill/H2R-PP5/README.md

 - HTML
 - CSS
 - Javascript
+- Python

 ### Libraries, frameworks and dependencies

-asgiref ASGI
+- asgiref ASGI
-boto3
+- boto3
-Django
+- Django
-Django
+- Django
-Django allauth
+- Django allauth
-Django countries
+- Django countries
-Django crispy forms
+- Django crispy forms
-Django libraries
+- Django libraries
-Django pandas
+- Django pandas
-gunicorn
+- gunicorn
-JMESPath query language for JSON.
+- JMESPath query language for JSON.
-NumPy library
+- NumPy library
-oauth library
+- oauth library
-Pandas
+- Pandas
-Pillow
+- Pillow
-psycopg2
+- psycopg2
-openid
+- openid
-pytz timezones
+- pytz timezones
-oauth library
+- oauth library
-Amazon S3
+- Amazon S3
-sqlparse
+- sqlparse
-stripe
+- stripe

 -------------

 ## Features

 ### Landing page
+the landing page provides some motivational text to any user thinking of using our service, there is also an action button to lead any user to the create a brand page. further down the landing page there is more information on the sites features and goals along with links to our "partners" at the bottom.
 <details><summary>See feature screenshot</summary>
 <img src="static/images/f-home.png">
 </details>

 ### Logo and Navigation Bar
 <details><summary>See feature screenshots</summary>
+ At the top of the landing page there is a collapsable nav bar that provides links to all of the pages available on the site.
 <img src="static/images/f-nav-small.png">
 <img src="static/images/f-nav-expand.png">
 </details>